MGDIS/core-ui/packages/mg-components/src/components/molecules/mg-pagination/readme.md

 ![](./mg-pagination/doc/img/mg-pagination-nav-label-hide.png)

-It's possible to hide the page selection input to show only the "chevron" icons
+It's possible to hide the page count to show only the "chevron" icons

 ![](./mg-pagination/doc/img/mg-pagination-nav-select-hide.png)